More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 In England and Wales in 2021, ischaemic heart diseases replaced COVID-19 as the leading cause of death among males of all ages.
 However, when broken down by age group for males, the most common leading cause in each age group remained the same.
 For females, the leading causes in each age group remained the same with a single exception; whereas malignant neoplasms of breast was the leading cause of death among females aged 50 to 64 years in 2020, in 2021 the leading cause among females in this age group was COVID-19 (the third leading cause in 2020).
 Malignant neoplasms of breast became the second leading cause of death among females in this age group.

 |Age Group||Leading Cause||% of male deaths|

-Download this table Table 2: COVID-19 and dementia and Alzheimer’s disease were the leading causes of death for males and females in 2020.xls .csv
+Download this table Table 2: Ischaemic heart diseases and dementia and Alzheimer’s disease were the leading causes of death for males and females, respectively, in 2021.xls .csv

-For more detailed information on leading causes by sex, age-group, and country, see Tables 9a to 9c of the accompanying dataset.Nôl i'r tabl cynnwys
+For more detailed information on leading causes of death by sex, age group, and country, see Tables 10a to 10c of the accompanying dataset.Nôl i'r tabl cynnwys

 Deaths registered in England and Wales

 Annual data on deaths registered by age, sex and selected underlying cause of death.
 Tables also provide both mortality rates and numbers of deaths over time.